Developer Guide

 - The

-parse the name of the address book that is to be deleted to into aPath
+AbDeleteCommandParserparse the name of the address book that is to be deleted to into aPathto that address book. - The

-then call the execute method ofAbDeleteCommand
+LogicMangerthen call the execute method ofAbDeleteCommand. - The

 The following sequence diagram shows how the sort operation works: